philgentric/klik/README.md

 A: klik starts in your home folder.
 On mac it is /Users/yourname.
 Often people drop things on the desktop, it is located there: /Users/yourname/Desktop

 Q: Where are my images?
-A: To find where your images are on your disk, use klik: the "Files" menu has a "Search" item, or open a terminal and type: **find . -name "*.jpg"**.
+A: To find where your images are on your disk, use klik: the "Files" menu has a "Search" item.
 Then use klik bookmarks to save the paths.

 Q: Can klik make a slide show?
 A: Yes, both the image display window and the Browser window support slide shows.